QMSTR/web/content/blog/qmstr-newsletter-6.md

 to aggregate all kinds of software metadata like quality metrics or security alerts.
 However we have decided for the moment to focus on automating FOSS license compliance aspects.
 We may go back to other ideas at a later point in time.
-The _Reporting_ phase them performs modules that trigger actions based on the data model - generating HTML reports, for example, but also sending notifications, or uploading results to knowledge bases.
+The _Reporting_ phase then performs modules that trigger actions based on the data model - generating HTML reports, for example, but also sending notifications, or uploading results to knowledge bases.